timebotdon/batchworm/README.md

 # Description
-Upon execution, this PoC first exploits the Invoke-MS16-032 EoP (@fuzzysecurity) vulnerability of Windows 7 x64 machines - can be swapped out for other exploits or run without one (requires admin).
-Gaining SYSTEM/Administrator privileges, the batch script attempts to trick domain users to visiting their local IT administrator - this is done by adjusting the IP to a static 169 private address.
-Credentials are dumped to a file when the Admin logs in to readjust the IP configuration.
-The worm uses said credentials to propagate itself through 3 methods listed below.
+Duct tape batch script worm.
+Primarily uses IExpress - a Windows file binder - as a means to package and quickly create executables.
+Upon execution, this PoC first exploits the Invoke-MS16-032 EoP (@fuzzysecurity) vulnerability of Windows 7 x64 machines - can be swapped out for other exploits or removed totally (the batch script requires admin however).
+Gaining SYSTEM privileges, the worm attempts to trick domain users to visiting their local IT administrator - this is done by disabling their internet connection via adjusting the IP configuration to a static private address.
+Credentials are dumped to a file when the Admin logs in to reconfigure the IP address.
+The worm uses said credentials to propagate itself through 3 methods as listed below.
 In this PoC, a "pwned.txt" file is left behind on C root.

 # Methods
 ## Recon
 ### Netstat
-Parses netstat output to find potential hosts connected on port 445 (smb).
+Parses netstat output to find potential hosts connected on port 445 (smb) before propagating.

 ### ARP Table
-Uses the cached ARP table to find potential hosts.
+Uses the cached ARP table to find potential hosts before connecting.

 ### Ping Sweep
 Pings the entire 0/24 subnet of the current machine for any active hosts before attempting to login on port 445 (smb).

 ## Credential Dumping - Windows Credential Editor (WCE)
-WCE is run on the background to dump administrator passwords to "dapw" C:\Windows\temp\dapw
+WCE is run on the background to dump administrator credentials to "dapw" C:\Windows\temp\dapw

 ## Persistence - Task Scheduler
 Persistence is done through the task scheduler, though it's not currently implemented yet.
-Commented due to various bugs.
+Commented out due to bugs.

 ## Propagation - Net Use
 Administrator credentials is used here to map a shared drive to other hosts found in the above Recon methods. "main.bat" and "dapw" is then copied into the new host.

 ## Killswitch
 Searches on the windows registry for "HKLM\SOFTWARE\Microsoft\isInstalled".
-If it's there, the batchworm will terminate.
+If present, the batchworm will terminate.

 ## Remote execution - Windows Management Interface Command (WMIC)
 Uses the same credential file to execute remotely to other hosts.